CONSENSUS IT PROFESSIONAL AWARDS

 As for domain, he is knowledgeable in Financial Services (Risk, Compliance, Core & Online Banking, Origination, Wealth, Private Banking, Contact Center), Telcos (CCBS, Contact Centers) & Retail (Online, m-commerce).

-Peter has a career delivering IT systems and solutions for government and is an expert in web policy, online services and mobility.
+Peter has a career delivering IT systems and solutions for the government and is an expert in web policy, online services and mobility.
 He graduated with a Bachelor of Commerce (Accounting) and a Diploma in Information Systems before going on to complete a Master of Business Informatics.

 As Assistant Secretary Online Services Branch, Australian Government Information Management Office (AGIMO), Peter was responsible for Strategic Planning and development of policy advice for the Australian Government’s online environment and delivery of the Government 2.0 Taskforce Report.
 He also established the AGIMO Blog and delivered the Australian Government Online Service Point (AGOSP) a major, multi-agency program, to enhance australia.gov.au as the Australian Government online entry point.